I fell off the wagon a bit over the festive season and never got around to posting anything but I’ve recovered a little!

 I tried pilates once before and it was similar to when I tried a ballet conditioning class and felt the muscly bits of my body crying – maybe this contributed to my injury… I think this about everything now.
 Was this where it all began?
 Did planking do this to you?

 For Christmas I bought a productivity planner to guilt myself into admitting to my productivity planner that I’ve done fuck all exercise today.
-The fear led me to buy a fitness membership.

 I got carried away with my newfound productivity and tried to do both swimming and pilates in the one day.
 Before I continue with this diary any further it’s important for me to say now that time does not seem to pass for me the same way it does for other people.
 It’s a disease.
 I was born late.
 Literally, two weeks, and it hasn’t stopped since.
 One day I’ll be diagnosed as late.